opensubsonic/open-subsonic-api/content/en/docs/Extensions/apiKeyAuth.md

 An API key is used as a query parameter `apiKey=<api key>`.
 When an API key is provided, the client **must not** provide a `u` parameter; passing in `u` **must** be treated as an error `43`.

-It is **recommended** that servers which provide API-key authentication deprecate salt/token-based authentication.
+It is **recommended** that servers which provide API-key authentication no longer support salt/token-based authentication.

 If multiple conflicting authentication parameters are passed in, the server **must** return an error `43`, `Multiple conflicting authentication mechanisms provided`

-If a server deprecates salt-based authentication, it **must** return an error `41` (`Token authentication not supported for LDAP users.`).
-Similarly, if a server deprecates password-based authentication, it **must** return an error `42` (`Password authentication not supported.
-Use API keys`).
+If a server removes support for for any particular authentication mechanism, it **must** return an error `42` (`Provided authentication mechanism not supported`).

 In both cases, it is recommended that the server provide a meaningful url (configuration url, documentation, etc) in the `helpUrl` to help clients instruct their users how to obtain an API key.